M0ngi/CTF-Writeups/2022/ASC Wargames 2022 Quals/README.md

 I played as a member of Soteria Team & together, we secured the first place in this CTF, out of more than 700 teams.

+This time, I played a couple of easy Cryptography challenges, Reverse Engineering & Web.

 ------------

 - [Reverse](#Reverse)